TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Private/Language.rst

 the French translation in :file:`fr.locallang.xlf`.
 If the translations are stored in a different file name they will not be found.

-Any arbitrary file name with ending :file:`.xlf` or :file:`.xml` can be used.
+Any arbitrary file name with ending :file:`.xlf` can be used.
 The following file names are commonly used:

 locallang.xlf